List of active United States Marine Corps aircraft squadrons: Marine Medium Tiltrotor Squadrons

 Marine tiltrotor squadrons are new units operating the MV-22 Osprey with their main mission being assault support.
 The Osprey offers twice the speed, five times the range, and can fly more than twice as high as the helicopters they are replacing.
 As the Marine Corps’ number one aviation acquisition priority, the Osprey replaced the aging fleet of CH-46 Sea Knight helicopters and is a cornerstone of the capstone concept of Expeditionary maneuver warfare.
-As of October 2017, the Marine Corps has 16 Fully Operationally Capable (FOC) MV-22 squadrons.
-VMM-268, VMM-364, and VMM-164 reached FOC in FY16.
-The two newest Osprey squadrons, VMM-362 and VMM-212, will stand up in FY18 and FY19 respectively, completing the Marine Corps' transition to 18 active component MV-22 squadrons.
+As of October 2018, the Marine Corps had 17 Fully Operationally Capable (FOC) MV-22 squadrons.
+VMM-268, VMM-364, and VMM-164 reached FOC in FY16 and VMM-362 in 2018.
+The newest Osprey squadron, VMM-264, will stand up in FY27, completing the Marine Corps' transition to 18 active component MV-22 squadrons.
 Each squadron operates 12 aircraft.

 Marine Medium Tiltrotor Training Squadron

-The squadron provides new and conversion training to Marine Corps, Navy, and Air Force pilots and units in the use and maintenance of the Osprey tiltrotor aircraft.
+The squadron provides new and conversion training to Marine Corps and Air Force pilots and units in the use and maintenance of the Osprey tiltrotor aircraft.

 Fixed-Wing Aircraft

 Marine Attack Squadrons

 Marine attack squadrons fly the AV-8B Harrier II and are tasked with providing close air support, air interdiction, surveillance and escort of helicopters.
 Because the STOVL Harrier can operate from amphibious assault ships, expeditionary airfields and tactical remote landing sites, it provides commanders with more flexibility in providing air support.
 The Harrier is due to be replaced by the F-35B, the STOVL version of the F-35 Lightning II.
 This transition began in 2016 when VMA-211 exchanged its Harriers for the F-35B and became VMFA-211.

+VMA-223 will transition to F-35B in 2027, while VMA-231 will transition to F-35B in 2026.

 Marine Fighter Attack Squadrons

 The Marine Corps' VMFA squadrons fly the F/A-18 Hornet and F-35 Lightning II.
-Their primary mission is to attack and destroy surface targets, day or night, under all weather conditions; conduct multi-sensor imagery reconnaissance; provide supporting arms coordination; and intercept and destroy enemy aircraft in all weather conditions.
-The current F/A-18s saw their first action in Operation Desert Storm after replacing the venerable A-6 Intruder.
-Each Hornet squadron operates 12 aircraft and each F-35 squadron will operates 10 aircraft.
+Their primary mission is to attack and destroy surface targets, during both day and nighttime operations, under all weather conditions; conduct multi-sensor imagery reconnaissance; provide supporting arms coordination; and intercept and destroy enemy aircraft in all weather conditions.
+The current F/A-18s saw first deployments during Operation Desert Storm, after having replaced the A-6 Intruder.
+Each Hornet squadron operates 12 aircraft and each F-35 squadron operates 10 to 12 aircraft.